 How to start a cake-making business

 'Let them eat cake,' crowed Marie Antoinette.
-Read our guide to find out how
+Find out how to start a cake business with our start-up guide...

-It’s destroyed the good intentions generations of dieting women as well as inspiring one of history’s most famous faux pas, but as toddlers across the globe will testify: there’s nothing more exciting than a good cake.
+It has destroyed the good intentions of generations of dieting women as well as inspiring one of history’s most famous faux pas, but as toddlers across the globe will testify: there’s nothing more exciting than a good cake.

 And as a cake decorator, whether people are marking a birth, anniversary or wedding, or a company just wants to give its staff a nice reward for meeting a particularly tricky target, you’ll be present to watch people celebrate the most important achievements in their lives.

-While cake decorators inevitably attend lots of parties, it’s no trifling business: according to Euromonitor, the British cake market was worth close to £1.8bn in 2007, a figure which is forecast to grow by almost 5% by 2012.
+While cake decorators inevitably attend lots of parties, it’s no trifling business: according to Euromonitor, the British baked goods market is expected to have achieved sales of £6.4bn for year-end 2013, with 3% sales growth projected for 2014.

 While the long-term outlook is optimistic; as with many industries, certain economic factors have had a detrimental effect on the industry.
 Unprecedented demand for biofuels, for example, has led to a massive drop in the amount of agricultural space used to grow grain, meaning prices are on the rise, and fuel prices are having a direct effect on this.